iscribble/pndopt/README.md

 ![Screenshot](screenshot.png)

 `pndopt` is a Javascript application to find an optimal path leading to a high-combo move in Puzzle & Dragons.

-Only use it in emergency ☺!

-*(Yes I knew there were [Big Combo](http://www.fonescience.com/bigcombo/) and [Path & Decision](http://pnd.cubeforge.net/), but the former is gone and I'm unsatisfied with the result of the latter.)*
+This fork is an attempt expand upon [the original version written by kennytm](https://github.com/kennytm/pndopt).

+I recommend only using it in an emergency, however it can be a helpful training tool as well!

 Usage
 -----